Best KDP Categories for New Books (Low Competition)

 How do I find the browse node number for a KDP category?

 Browse node numbers appear in the Amazon URL when you click into a category page.
 Look for the string "node=" followed by a number.
 That's the browse node ID.
 You can also find them by inspecting the category path in KDP's publishing dashboard.
-Copy the full path (for example, Kindle Store > Kindle eBooks > Health, Fitness & Dieting > Exercise > Yoga) and include it when contacting support.
+Knowing the full path (for example, Kindle Store > Kindle eBooks > Health, Fitness & Dieting > Exercise > Yoga) helps you locate the right category when you pick your three slots in the KDP dashboard.

 Can I put my book in categories that don't match its content?

-Technically you can request any category, but Amazon has increasingly cracked down on miscategorized books.
+Technically you can select any of your three per-format categories yourself in the dashboard, but Amazon has increasingly cracked down on miscategorized books.
 If customers report your book as irrelevant, or if Amazon's algorithms detect a mismatch, your book may be removed from that category or flagged for review.
 Stick to categories where your book genuinely belongs.
 The short-term visibility boost isn't worth the risk.

 Do KDP categories affect my book's ranking on Amazon search?